 I visit Lao Garden every week to devour their authentic Laotian food, but the menu also features tasty Isaan cuisine and Vietnamese hot pot.
 Expect speedy service, a cool atmosphere and top dishes - here’s why Lao Garden is one of my favourite Bangkok restaurants.

 Lao Garden is located next to Habito Mall in On Nut, which is surrounded by trees and set near a small canal.
-The green backdrop transports you away from the chaos of Bangkok and in the evenings, decorative lights create a cosy, intimate dining experience.
-Lao Garden a great place to enjoy some low-key beers and delicious food with your friends.
+The green backdrop transports you away from the chaos of Bangkok and in the evenings, decorative lights create a cosy, warm dining experience.
+Habito Mall is a popular spot for the expats living in the condos around Habito Mall, but also for locals living close to Habito Mall.
+Lao Garden is by far the most popular restaurant in this area, as it has this unique atmosphere that you won't find anywhere else in this area and because it has a wide range of delicious and affordable foods.
+But people don't only come for the food: Lao Garden is also a great place to simply enjoy some low-key beers with your friends as well.

 Lao Garden, surrounded by greens and located near a canal

 The menu at Lao Garden is quite extensive with mostly Laotian and Isaan options.
 You can order the usual local suspects such as the Pad Thai (120 THB), Som Tam Thai Style (70 THB), Laab Kai (100 THB), Pad Kra Pao (120 THB) and Deep-Fried Pork (120 THB).